 Parts references are commonly tied to a combination of model name or number, production timeframe, and an associated instruction manual or diagram.
 Some manufacturers include the term “Jenny Lind” in marketing or labeling while still requiring a specific model identifier for official documentation and parts indexing.

-This layered naming approach explains why retailer listings, manuals, and parts diagrams may use different terminology for what appears to be the same crib.
+This naming structure explains why retailer listings, manuals, and parts diagrams sometimes use different terminology for the same crib model.
 In documentation systems, the model reference remains the stable identifier even when the marketing name changes.

 For older or secondhand Jenny Lind–style cribs, accurate model identification becomes especially important, as parts specifications may differ across production periods.
 Manufacturer documentation is generally the most consistent source for determining how a specific model was originally referenced.

-Style-based searches often return visually similar items that do not correspond to the same manufacturer or model.
+Style-based searches often return cribs that look similar but were produced by different manufacturers or models.
 Another common source of confusion occurs when a retailer’s product name differs from the manufacturer’s internal model name, even though both refer to the same crib.

 In these cases, the retailer name functions as a descriptive label, while the manufacturer model number remains the primary reference used in manuals and parts diagrams.
 This difference explains why visually convincing matches can still be incorrect from a documentation standpoint.